Invariance Properties of Controlled Stochastic Nonlinear Systems under Information Constraints: Stabilization entropy

-with $x_0 = x_0(\omega)$, $u_t$ the $t$-th element in the sequence $\bar{u}$ and $w_t = w_t(\omega)$, $\bar{w}(\omega) = (w_t(\omega))_{t\in\Z_+}$.
-In particular, the control sequences $\bar{u}$ in the above definition are not generated by a coding and control policy.
-Indeed, $h_B(\rho,r)$ is an intrinsic quantity of the open-loop control system. \item The existence and finiteness of $(T,B,\rho,r)$-spanning sets is not immediately clear from the definition.
+(i) The control sequences $\bar{u}$ in the above definition are not generated by a coding and control policy.
+Indeed, $h_B(\rho,r)$ is an intrinsic quantity of the open-loop system.

+(ii) The existence and finiteness of $(T,B,\rho,r)$-spanning sets is not immediately clear from the definition.
 However, as we will see below, in relevant cases this is guaranteed.
-In general, we always have
+In general, we always have $0 \leq h_B(\rho,r) \leq \infty$.